etna9088/car_prices/README.md

 | **Leather** | `1` if the car has leather seats, `0` otherwise. |

 * **Data Context:** This dataset represents a specific, curated snapshot of the used car market in 2005.
 It's crucial to acknowledge the **assumptions and limitations** of this data, specifically that all vehicles were less than one year old and in **"excellent condition.**" Therefore, the findings of this analysis are most relevant to understanding the **pricing of well-maintained, late-model GM vehicles** and may not generalize to older or less-maintained cars.
 The data also doesn't account for geographical location, which can significantly impact car prices.

+##### Exloratory Data Analysis (EDA)

+The project began with an exploratory analysis of the `car_prices` dataset.
+Initial visualizations, including scatter plots and box plots, were used to understand variable distributions and identify preliminary relationships.
+This process revealed that **Mileage** had a continuous, inverse relationship with price, while variables like **Liter** and **Cylinder** behaved more like categorical variables, with prices clustering around specific, discrete values.
+I’ve also observed significant price differences across other categorical features like **Make** and **Type**, which highlighted their potential importance as predictors.

+##### Predictive Modeling

+TTwo linear regression models were developed and compared to address the research question.
+The approach was to start with a simple model and then build a more complex one by incorporating additional features identified during EDA.

+* **Continuous Model:** An initial model was built using only the continuous variables **Mileage** and **Liter** to predict **Price**.
+* **Mixed Model:** A more complex model was developed by adding key categorical variables such as **Make**, **Type**, and **Cylinder**, which were identified as having a strong influence on price.

 #### Key Findings and Results: